kentcdodds/old-kentcdodds.com/content/blog/react-hooks-array-destructuring-fundamentals/index.md

   _React’s upcoming useState hook relies on array destructuring, let’s dive in and see how that feature works._
 keywords:
-  - JavaScript
+  - javascript
-  - React
+  - react
-  - Babel
+  - babel
   - Destructuring
-  - React Hooks
+  - react hooks
 banner: ./images/banner.png
 bannerCredit:
   I made this all by myself...
 Well...
 Except for [the react